thoughtspot/cs_tools/docs/syncer/bigquery.md

   - toc
 ---

-__BigQuery__ is a serverless, cost-effective and multicloud data warehouse designed to help you turn big data into valuable business insights.
-It a fully-managed, serverless data warehouse that enables scalable analysis over petabytes of data.

-<span class=fc-red>__In order to use the BigQuery syncer__</span>, you must first configure your local environment.
-Click the __setup instructions__{ .fc-purple } below.

 ??? example "Setup instructions"

     1. Head to [Google Developers Console][gc-dev-console] and create a new project (or select the one you already have).